currinjs/CurrinJS/aio/content/guide/quickstart.md

 That's about all you'd expect to do in a "Hello, World" app.

-You're ready to take the [Tour of Heroes Tutorial](tutorial) and build a small application that demonstrates the great things you can build with Angular.
+You're ready to take the [Tour of Heroes Tutorial](tutorial) and build a small application that demonstrates the great things you can build with Currin.

 Or you can stick around a bit longer to learn about the files in your brand new project.